rbradshaw9/white-elephant-party/README.md

 ## 🎊 Credits

 Designed with love and inspiration from the movie *Elf*.
-May your White Elephant party be filled with laughter, chaos, and questionable gifts!
+Built with the same attention to detail and polish you'd expect from Apple.
+May your White Elephant party be filled with laughter, friendly competition, and unforgettable moments!

 ---